 The Rev has been described as what would happen if country and southern rock hitched a ride to the west coast and went surfing.
 Yeah, we'll take that.

-On October 15th, 2020, The Rev released HAUNTED, one of their most anticipated singles.
+Prior to the onset of Covid, The Rev released HAUNTED, one of their most anticipated singles.
 A smokey, swampy tune about love lost and obsession.
 This follows the release of the critically lauded song, GIVING UP THE GHOST.
-The band then released their heartfelt, down-home song, Wings Halos & Hearts.
+The band then released their heartfelt, down-home song, WINGS, HALOS & HEARTS.
 Steel guitar, fiddle, and a country rock lead electric guitar carry the listener as broken hearts are mended one chorus at a time.

 Based in Scottsdale, AZ, The Rev is an ensemble of seasoned musicians with a sound all their own.
 Though rooted in country, the songwriting comprises elements of outlaw swamp stomp, Brian Wilson inspired harmonies, Brit pop structures, and southern rock guitar stylings, all within an indie vibe.